prob-prog-project/final-project/README.md

 Modified single cell hierarchial poisson factorization

+#NOTE

+scanpy does not properly install via pip.
+You must run conda install scanpy after installing the requirements.txt file

 ## Final Project Notebook
 We have included a example of a Jupyter notebook under